 1. Go surfing

-Manuel Antonio isn’t as known for its surfing in comparison to surf hotspots like Jaco Beach and Hermosa, but the breaks here are ideal for beginners.
+Manuel Antonio isn’t as known for its surfing in comparison to Costa Rican surfing hotspots like Jaco Beach and Hermosa, but the breaks here are ideal for beginners.
 Manuel Antonio Surf School offers both beginner and intermediate lessons, usually lasting around three hours and costing $79 USD for a group lesson or $100 USD for a private lesson.
+Once you’ve got the basics down, you can rent a board from any of the many stalls along the beach for around $10 USD per day.

 2. Go diving or snorkeling

 Local diving companies frequent over 20 dive sites around Manuel Antonio.
 You can see underwater volcanic formations and reefs teeming with all kinds of tropical fish and sea life, including manta rays, dolphins, orcas, and whales.
-Dives start around $115 USD for a two-tank dive while snorkeling starts at $49 USD.
+Dives start at $124 USD for a two-tank dive while snorkeling starts at $65 USD.
 Oceans Unlimited and Rica Freedivers are two of the more popular companies.

 3.Go fishing